 When painting white furniture above all other colors we have to remember that NO MATTER what the can or literature says you will always at the very least want to lightly sand and clean to remove any grease, dirt or debris from the surface.
-I generally use an orbital sander for big areas and for smaller nooks a mouse or sand by hand to break the existing finish.
+I generally use an orbital sander for big areas and for smaller nooks a mouse or sand by hand using maybe 80 grit to break the existing finish.
 Should we prime before we paint?
 Yes.
-No matter how great the adhesion of the paint we want to use a shellac based primer or an oil based primer, or another stain blocking primer (my favorite is the Wise Owl water based stain blocking primer) to seal the surface and lock in any stains, oil, or tannin.
+No matter how great the adhesion of the paint we want to use a shellac based primer, oil based primer, or another stain blocking primer (my favorite is the Wise Owl water based stain blocking primer) to seal the surface and lock in any stains, oil, or tannin.
 By sealing the existing surface you lock in those impurities that can otherwise seep into your paint as it dries to contaminate your lovely white finish.

 So let me spill it all… What is the best way to go about painting fail free white furniture?

 Im going to break down how I do it and explain why.
 Just click the image above.